MGIMM/aAMS/README.md

 Remarks
 -------
 Notice that the asymptotic variance estimator is biased!
 The (stochastic) bias is of order O_p(1/N).
-Hence, when N is small, one may encounter the case where the estimation of the asymptotic variance is negative!
-This is totally normal, which indicates that the number of particles N is too low for the current problem.
+Hence, when N is small, one may encounter the case where the estimation of the asymptotic variance is completely irrelevant!
+This indicates that the number of particles N is too low for the current problem.
+In this case, one should use non-asymptotic variance estimator.
+However, when N is larger (typically larger than 500), it is expected that the difference between non-asymptotic variance estimator (multiplied by N) and asymptotic variance estimator is very small.
+Therefore, we recomment to use the asymptotic variance estimator, which is more efficient by design.
 When iota is set to be small, it is also possible to encounter some "bias" in the varianc estimation.
-The essential problem is that the consistency of thte variance estimator is guaranteed in the sense that the number of levels is finite, i.e. not too big w.r.t. the number of particles N. Hence, it is encouraged to use relatively larger iota in order to ensure that the number of levels is not too big
-(or even bigger than N).
+The essential problem is that the consistency of thte variance estimator is guaranteed in the sense that the number of levels is finite, i.e. not too big w.r.t. the number of particles N. Hence, it is encouraged to use relatively larger iota in order to ensure that the number of levels is not too big (or even bigger than N).
 This costs a slightly larger asymptotic variance.
-In fact, the problem mentioned above can be solved by using the unbiased variance estimator, which is also consistent w.r.t.
-N. However, that variance estimator is not efficient.
-More precisely, the time complexity is O(N*N*n).
-Therefore, it is not implemented in the current version of gAMS.
+However, there will be no problem for non-asymptotic variance estimator, even for the choice iota = 0.
+In fact, the unbiasedness is trivial by replacing the martigale structure by local martigale structure (cf. du 2019, aSMC).
 """
 print("mean:",m,"\nvar:",v)
 print(time()-t0,"seconds used.")